Does Birth Hurt? The Answer Might Surprise YouJan 11, 2023

-Assume nothing!
-It’s natural to wonder about how much birth will hurt, but what if instead, as you prepare to give birth you enter a state of wonder?
-What if you could release the fear of pain and instead be curious and open to possibility.
+It’s natural to wonder how much birth will hurt, but what if instead, as you prepare to give birth, you enter a state of wonder?
+What if instead of assuming birth will cause you suffering, you could release the fear of pain and instead be curious and open to possibility.
 “What will birth be like?
-What will I want to do in the moment?”
-Imagine how much you’ll learn about your innermost self, your fortitude, your essential qualities.
-What will the experience reveal to you about your baby?
+What sensations will I feel?
+What will I discover about myself?”
+Imagine how much birth can teach you about your innermost self, your fortitude, and your essential qualities.
+What will the experience reveal to you about your connection with your baby?
 If you have a significant other, how will your partnership evolve and grow?
+Birth can absolutely be a peak experience in your life.

-One way to decrease fear and to bring maximal pleasure to your birth is to tune in to your body and to move with it.
-Move in ways that bring you comfort, ease and pleasure.
-When you listen to your body and move accordingly you’re also responding to your baby’s signal for you to move in specific ways.
-That’s why it’s useful to feel the sensations of labor.
-For example, if lying on your back in bed makes your back hurt and you get up and lean forward on the furniture to relieve the pain, you’ve actually allowed your sacrum (the back of your pelvis) to open more fully to provide more space for your baby.
+One way to decrease fear and to bring maximal pleasure to your birth is to tune in to your body and let it lead you.
+Move in ways that bring you comfort, ease, and pleasure.
+When you listen to your body and move accordingly you’re also responding to your baby’s signal for you to change positions and move in specific ways.
+For example, if lying on your back in bed makes your back hurt and you get up and lean forward to relieve the pain, this allows your sacrum (the back of your pelvis) to open more fully to provide more space for your baby.
+It’s useful to feel the sensations of labor, and let them guide you, instead of numbing them with an epidural and becoming immobile and confined to bed.